 - Three common rooms with different amenities

-And these are just some of the awesome things about this hostel.
+These are just some of the awesome things about this hostel.
 Whether you need to do work on your laptop, want to lay back and chill or have a couple of predrinks before you head out – you’ll find three individual common rooms fully designated to each of these activities as well as great free wifi.
 Hungry after a big night out?
-No problem, just head to the 24/7 kitchen and create some tasty meals!
+No problem, just head to the 24/7 kitchen and create some of your own meals!

 One thing that really stands out about this hostel though is the incredible staff and how much they care about their guests.
 You’ll be greeted with a welcoming smile all day and if you need help or advice, just head to the reception and all your problems will be taken care of!

 After dinner, go paint the town red with lively parties and bar crawls every night of the week.
 Each day is different and filled with laughter.
-Since you’re located in the heart and soul of the city, you’ll have the nightlife scene, attractions and charming cafes right around the corner.
+Since you’re located in the heart and soul of the city, you’ll have the nightlife scene, top itinerary attractions, and charming cafes right around the corner.
 Everything is within a short walking distance from this hostel.

 2. Best Hostel for Solo Travellers in Barcelona – Hostel One Sants